 The 4 Core Google Ranking Signals You Need To Know

-In the past year, search engine optimization has undergone a massive shift.
+In the past years, search engine optimization has undergone massive shifts.
 SEO experts have had to reexamine how to create successful content in 2019.
 Search engines focus on delivering a better user experience.
 They reward content geared towards UX.

 Pedestal has taken a look at the trends in search engine changes and in what content is getting results to determine the core Google ranking signals in 2019.

 Page engagement metrics are the biggest ranking factor for search engines today.
 They are the best indicators of engagement with your site.
 These metrics include factors like number of visitors to the site, number of pages viewed, time on page, and bounce rate.

 Strong performance in these factors indicates that a page is relevant to the search query and that there is a good user experience.
 These are positive engagement metrics that the site more relevant to the searcher.

 By rewarding pages with strong engagement search engines improve their user experience.
 As a result, they are able to gain and retain more visitors, making their services more valuable and profitable.